-A total of 154 outbreaks were reported in the KZN Province as part of the SAT2 FMD event that started in May 2021.
-The start date of the most recent outbreaks in this KZN event were reported to the WOAH on 04 July 2024.
-There are still 132 open outbreaks in communal dip tanks and a few small-scale farms, as well as five affected game reserves, all within close proximity of each other.
-Resolution of this event is being complicated by the FMD carrier status of the buffalo populations in these affected game reserves.
+In KwaZulu-Natal, the disease spread to the uPongolo Local Municipality, with three new outbreaks reported to the WOAH in November 2024.
+This brings the total number of reported outbreaks to 157 as part of the SAT2 FMD event that began in May 2021.
+Currently, there are still 135 open outbreaks in communal dip tanks and several small-scale farms, as well as five affected game reserves, all located in close proximity to one another.
+The resolution of this event is being complicated by the FMD carrier status of the buffalo populations in these affected game reserves.
 Seventeen outbreaks in KZN have been resolved and closed with the WOAH.
 Two feedlots outside the main outbreak area were depopulated through controlled slaughter and closed with the WOAH in 2021.
 Quarantine was also lifted on fifteen diptanks after negative testing and absence of clinical disease, and consequently closed with the WOAH on 3 April 2024.
 Movement control is applied on affected locations.
 Stringent control measures remain in place in the Disease Management Area (DMA) that was instituted in 2021, with amended boundaries in 2022 (see 4.1.2).
 Infected locations outside the DMA are similarly quarantined until the disease is eradicated.
 Clinical surveillance is ongoing to ensure early detection of disease, and to determine absence of disease in previously affected diptanks.
 Vaccination is continuing in diptanks around infected game reserves.